By Sentencing Attorney Thomas Gallagher

-Strictly speaking probation means the defendant is on a stay of imposition or a stay of execution after the judge adjudicated her guilty.
-But broadly, the term probation describes any conditional disposition, even where the person was not convicted (and so the court yet lacks sentencing jurisdiction).
+Strictly speaking probation means the defendant is on a stay of imposition or execution after the judge adjudicates her guilty.
+But broadly, the term probation describes any conditional disposition, even where the person was not convicted.
+(And so the court yet lacks sentencing jurisdiction.)

 If the court believes the defendant may have violated a condition, it initiates probation revocation proceedings.
 For felonies, the probation officer typically does this.
 Rule 27.04 lays out the procedures.

 The court may mail the defendant a notice to attend the hearing.
 Or the court may issue an Arrest and Detain Order.
 An “A & D” is basically an arrest warrant for an alleged probation violation.
 After an arrest on an A & D; the defendant may sit in jail a while before appearing again in front of the judge.